tconfrey/BrainTool/support.md

 title: BrainTool Support and FAQ
 layout: default
 tagline: The Topic Manager for your Online Life
-description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested tags.
+description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested topics.
 Its also a better way to control your browser.
 audience: user
 ---